ahmadajmi/CSS-Grid-Layout/README.md

 # CSS Grid Layout

-## What is CSS Grid Layout

-> This CSS module defines a two-dimensional grid-based layout system, optimized for user interface design.
-In the grid layout model, the children of a grid container can be positioned into arbitrary slots in a flexible or fixed predefined layout grid.
+Every single website we are doing today has grid layout, sometimes we use a ready to go CSS frameworks to handle the layout creation for us, and each framework try to create layout differently.
+Some times we use float, box-sizing, and clearfix, but a new, shiny, and native support comes with [CSS Grid Layout Module](https://drafts.csswg.org/css-grid-1/).

+The initial motivation behind Grid layout is to make layout creation easily, so we no longer need to implement layouts with HTML tables, floats and clearfix hacks, the Grid will be the native support for creating grids in the browser.

 The core idea about the Grid Layout is to partition the web page into a defined set of rows and columns, then we have the ability to position and size those partitions based on the rows and columns we just created.

-The initial motivation behind Grid layout is to improve and making layout creation very easy to do and to understand, so we no longer need to implement layouts with HTML tables, floats and clearfix hacks, the Grid will be the native support for creating grids in the browser.

-In this introduction we will go through and introduce the new CSS Module, what is the current browser support, how it works with some examples.
+In this introduction we will introduce the new *CSS Grid Layout Module*, what is the current browser support, how it works with some examples.

 ## Browser Support